Calculator Library

 HOW DO YOU CALCULATE BMI?

 How Do You Calculate BMI?
-Body mass index (BMI) is a measure of body fat based on height and weight that applies to adult men and women.
-It's commonly used to determine whether a person is underweight, normal weight, overweight or obese.
-Calculating BMI is a simple way to determine whether a person is at an appropriate weight for their height and can be a useful tool for healthcare professionals to assess the health risks associated with being underweight or overweight.
+Body mass index (BMI) measures body fat based on height and weight that applies to adult men and women.
+It's commonly used to determine whether a person is underweight, average weight, overweight or obese.
+Calculating BMI is a simple way to determine whether a person is at an appropriate weight for their height and can be a valuable tool for healthcare professionals to assess the health risks associated with being underweight or overweight.

 Click here to try our free online BMI calculator.